fcuyttsai/overtoppingEve/README.md

 #Wave overtopping predictor
 ### Predictions of Wave Overtopping Using Deep Learning Neural Networks

-Y.T Tsai and C.P Tsai, email:yuttsai@fcu.edu.tw
+Y.T Tsai and C.P Tsai

 This specific pre-trained convolutional neural network(CNN) allows you to input the geometric and hydraulic parameters for accurate wave overtopping predictions.